wasimahmad2520/rds-mysql-api-gateway-lambda-with-terraform-/README.md

 * [Example](#example)

 ## Features
-Terraform module which deploys a serverless HTTP endpoint backed by AWS API Gateway, Lambda & RDS MySQL
+Terraform module which deploys a serverless HTTP endpoint in a vpc backed by AWS API Gateway, Lambda & RDS MySQL. the RDS MySQL database is automated by using ec2.

 ***Attention***

-Starting from version 1.15.0, this module targets Terraform 0.12+.
-If you are using Terraform <=v0.11 you must use up to version 1.14.0.
+Starting from version v1.1.7, this module targets Terraform v1.1.7+.
+If you are using Terraform <=v0.11 you must use up to version v1.1.7.

 ### API Gateway